fallen-icarus/cardano-loans/README.md

 lend it to her, why can't they use this currency?
 It shouldn't matter how many other people are willing to use those assets.

-Finally, **high TVL is a competition to see who can be most inefficient with DeFi capital.** Capital at rest is wasted economic potential.
+Finally, **high TVL is a competition to see who can be most inefficient with DeFi capital.**
+Capital-at-rest is wasted economic potential.
 A high TVL fundamentally means the supply is more than the demand.
 The higher the TVL, the greater the disconnect between the supply and demand.
 This is a huge misallocation of resources.
 If the DeFi economy is going to reach its full potential, **TVL should be as low as possible.**

-##### No Trustless Composability with other DApps
+### No Trustless Composability with other DApps

 DApp protocols that require users to go through batchers will never be as trustlessly composable as fully p2p protocols.
 The argument was already made in the cardano-swaps